 The volatility adjustment is a parallel increase in the market segment of the risk free curve, with extrapolation to the ultimate forward rate.

-Standard Life International has not applied to use a volatility adjustment.
+Standard Life International has not used a volatility adjustment.

 D.2.2 Material changes in assumptions made in the calculation of technical provisions compared to the previous year